global-asp/asp-source/en/0084_demane-and-demazane.md

 She had just finished when a voice sang outside the door, "Demazane, Demazane, child of my mother, open this cave to me.
 The swallows can enter it.
 It has two holes."

-But the voice did not sound like her brother’s.
+But the voice did not sound like her brother's.

-Demazane said, “No. You are not my brother.
-Your voice is not like his.”
+Demazane said, "No. You are not my brother.
+Your voice is not like his."

 She felt safe in the cave.

 ##
-A little while later, someone was singing outside the cave again, “Do let me in, my sister.”"Demazane, Demazane, child of my mother, open this cave to me.
+A little while later, someone was singing outside the cave again, "Do let me in, my sister.""Demazane, Demazane, child of my mother, open this cave to me.
 The swallows can enter it.
 It has two holes."

-The voice sounded just like her brother’s, so she opened the door.
+The voice sounded just like her brother's, so she opened the door.

 ##
 A huge hairy man filled the opening of the cave.